-The Scientific Theory

-Staff Contact: Guy Freeland

-Prerequisite: Completion of Arts subjects carrying at least
+The Scientific Theory Staff Contact: Tony Corones CP15 S1 HPW3 Prerequisite: Completion of Arts subjects carrying at least 90 credit points Note/s: Excluded HPST2001.

 An examination of the scientific theory-its origins, nature and nurture.
 Analyses, with reference to selected historical examples, of a number of philosophically interesting problems.
 Topics: theory construction; perception and observation; the structure of theories; reduction and scientific revolutions; explanation; laws and theoretical terms; theory and practice; theory establishment and rejection.